ZeroX-DG/blog/source/_posts/Browser-from-Scratch-DOM-API.md

 ![](/blog/Browser-from-Scratch-DOM-API/DOM_improved.png)

 Of course, this is not the only way to solve this problem.
 Simon Sapin, who works on the Mozilla Servo engine, has created an [interesting experiment][9] to try out different methods to structure a DOM tree.
 His experiement includes structuring the data in an arena so that we can assign an id for each node and manage the node references ourselves or using `Rc` to structure the tree just like what you read above.
-And in this case, I have decided to go with the `Rc` tree approach for Nox.
+And in this case, I have decided to go with the `Rc` tree approach for Moon.

 ## DOM node inheritance